asmasonomics/asmasonomics.github.io/courses/2024-11-08_Genomics3_Workshop4_RNAseq.markdown

 #### 3 Differential Expression Analysis (DEA) with Sleuth
 <p align="justify">
 Taking a quick look at TPMs is one thing, but we want to be unbiased and use the full statistical power of the dataset.
 For that we need DEA (done in R) using the full kallisto directories similar to those you made in part 2 (<i>not</i> the abundance.tsv files) and an input file showing our experimental design, which we will make now.
-This is another ```for``` loop, with each line doing text manipulation of the experiment metadata stored in our read names - this is why consistent and informative naming is so useful.<br/><br/>
+This is another <code>for</code> loop, with each line doing text manipulation of the experiment metadata stored in our read names - this is why consistent and informative naming is so useful.<br/><br/>
 A quick confession.
 You will now use some kallisto output which I created from the full dataset (not just the first 2 million reads as you did).
 This is because it would take more like 20-25 minutes per sample to run (rather than 2 minutes).
 If you do the RNAseq data for your report, you should run kallisto in full for all samples (I will give the full command at the end of the workshop material below).
 Part of this is we use a statistical method called bootstrapping to give us confidence in our expression values.
 Bootstrapping is where we re-run the data alignment multiple times to get consistent answers (like you would when building phylogenetic trees).
 In the full run you will do 20 bootstraps compared to the 0 you did in part 2.
 This explains why you <i>might</i> see (very) slight differences between your TPMs from part 3 and those of your classmates around you.<br/>
 </p>